 14. In school, take a course that is way different from your area of concentration.

 If you're into computers, take Music or Singing or Acting.

 15. Know your why.

-Volatile times demand greater adaptability on your part but as you respond to the challenge, don't forget to stick to your values, what you stand for and what you commit yourself to.
+Volatile times demand greater adaptability on your part, but as you respond to the challenge, don't forget to stick to your values, what you stand for and commit to yourself.

 Individuals who cultivate a variety of skills seem brighter, more energetic and more adaptable than those who know how to do one thing only.— Robert Shea